fbpx

 by Lucky Byfleet

-Can the Northern Lights hurt you?
-No. The earth is protected by the magnetosphere – but without it yes they could.
+Are the northern lights safe?
+Yes.
+The earth is protected by the magnetosphere – but without it, they could do some damage.
 However, you probably aren’t googling this as you fly through space.

-Don´t worry.
-There is no such thing as a stupid question, and the reason this article is here is that one of the top questions we get asked during the Northern Lights season (after “Can a whale eat a human?”) is “Can the Northern Lights hurt you?”
+Don’t worry.
+There is no such thing as a stupid question, and the reason this article is here is that one of the top questions we get asked during the Northern Lights season (after “Can a whale eat a human?”) is “Are the northern lights safe?” or “Can the northern lights hurt you?”.

 The simplest explanation is that the Northern Lights are solar wind entering the magnetic field that surrounds the Earth.